Accuracy International Arctic Warfare: AXSR

+The standard barrels are 27 in long, except the .300 Winchester Magnum which is 26 in long and feature B&T provided muzzle brakes.

+The rifles are on request available in .308 Winchester and 6.5 Creedmoor short action chamberings, other barrel lengths and M-LOK forends.

+The AXSR series features a new two-position ambidextrous safety and the AX Mk III introduced ARCA Swiss style tripod rail interface.

 AX308

 The AX308 is a stand-alone 7.62×51mm NATO variant.
 It is chambered in 7.62×51mm NATO/.308 Winchester and has a smaller short action with a bolt diameter of 20 mm.
 The AX308 has a 20 MOA forward canted optical rail optimised for long range shooting.

 AX50

 The AX50 is a stand-alone .50 BMG (12.7×99mm NATO) anti-materiel rifle variant that replaced the AW50.
 It has a bolt diameter of 30 mm.